Sandeep-Poojari/tinyml-stm32-pipeline/README.md

 # TinyML STM32 Pipeline 🚀

-> End-to-end pipeline to train, quantize, and deploy ML models on STM32 microcontrollers using TensorFlow Lite.
+> End-to-end pipeline to train, quantize, and deploy ML models on STM32 microcontrollers using TensorFlow Lite and X-CUBE-AI.

+---

+## ✨ Why this project matters

+Running ML on microcontrollers requires tight control over **latency, memory, and power**.
+This project demonstrates a **production-style workflow** to:

+- Shrink models using **INT8 quantization**
+- Deploy on **resource-constrained hardware (STM32 Cortex-M4)**
+- Validate and benchmark **on real hardware**

 ---

 ## 🎯 Goal

 Build a reproducible workflow to:
 - Train a lightweight neural network
 - Convert to TensorFlow Lite (TFLite)